RealRobotics/pi-rugby-ball/install.md

 ## Running

+Run the script `run_all.py`.
+Once it settles down,

 The magnetometer needs to be calibrated by "rotating the sensor (x-axis upwards) through 360 degrees".
+Not sure how that is going to work on the ball.

 The IMU